MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Comparing the behavior of protection settings for a label

-Use the following table to identify how the same protection setting for a label can behave differently, depending on whether it's used by the Azure Information Protection client (general availability versions and current preview version), the current preview version of the Azure Information Protection unified labeling client, or by Office apps that have labeling built in (also known as "native Office labeling").
+Use the following table to identify how the same protection setting for a label behaves differently, depending on whether it's used by the Azure Information Protection client, the Azure Information Protection unified labeling client, or by Office apps that have labeling built in (also known as "native Office

 If you are not sure how your protection settings are configured, view their settings in the **Protection** blade, in the Azure portal.
 If you need help with this step, see [To configure a label for protection settings](configure-policy-protection.md#to-configure-a-label-for-protection-settings).